YA26/MissingValuesHandler/README.md

       - forbidden_variables_list: variables that don't require encoding will be put in that list
       - ordinal_variables_list: suited for ordinal categorical variables encoding
+      - n_iterations_for_convergence: checks after n rounds if predicted values converged.
+4 or 5 rounds are usually enough

 ## Coding example: